HimajaChandaluri/linux/README.md

 I was responsible for implementing the `0x4FFFFFFD` leaf node functionality of the code.
 In the process I updated the cpuid.c and vmx.c files of the kernel.
 I wrote the code referencing the SDM Manual for the exit reasons.
 I created the test file to test the leaf node functionality of the kernel.
 I compiled and loaded the kernel and tested the code using the test file.

 ### Chandra Lekha Mamidi
+I was responsible for implementing the `OX4FFFFFFC` leaf node functionality of the code.
+I changed the cpuid.c and vmx.c files.
+Icompiled and loaded the kernel and tested the code using the test file, which was created to test the leaf node functionality of the kernel.

 ## Steps followed